FarmRadioHangar/react-phone-lookup/README.md

 ## Customization

-To change the appearance and behavior of the results drop-down or input field, you can provide your own implementation of these components as follows:
+To change the appearance and behavior of the results drop-down or the input field, you can provide your own implementation of these components as follows:

 ```js
   <PhoneLookup